znshi/GSCNet/README.md

 Code for the GSCNet
 # Overview
 # Dependency
-ManTraNet is written in Keras with the TensorFlow backend.
+GSCNet is written in Keras with the TensorFlow backend.